cesarbiods/AnimalSim/README.md

 # AnimalSim
-A game/simulation about creatures moving between rooms
+A simulation about creatures and a Player character moving between rooms according to user input and predefined creature behavior